 This pre condition checks if either of the parameters pass, user or realm in a validate/check request should be rewritten based on an authentication policy with action "mangle".
 See mangle for an example.

 Check ACTION.MANGLE

 This decorator should wrap /validate/check

-- request (Request Object) The request that is intercepted during the API call - action (basestring) An optional Action privacyidea.api.lib.prepolicy.mock_fail(req, action)
+- request (Request Object) The request that is intercepted during the API call - action (basestring) An optional Action

 Returns Always true.
 Modified the parameter request